david-hernandez/composer-tutorial/1-Init/README.md

 Minimum Stability []: dev
 ```

-Minimum stability dictates what versions of packages it downloads are acceptable.
+Minimum stability dictates what versions of packages you consider acceptable.
-Setting to `dev` means it is ok to download developments versions of packages.
+Setting to `dev` means it is ok to download development versions of packages.
 Whether a version is considered dev, alpha, stable, etc, is dictated by the package
 Composer retrieves, not you.